hamroz/smit_api/README.md

-# Insurance Premium Calculation API
+# SMIT Test Work API

-This is a FastAPI application that provides endpoints to manage and use tariffs for insurance premium calculation.
-The tariffs are used to calculate insurance costs based on a given declared value.
+This project is a FastAPI application with a PostgreSQL database.
+It is Dockerized for easy setup and deployment.

 ## Installation